joshb/joshb.github.io/articles/simple_line_drawing/index.md

 }
 ```

-<strong>m_FrameBuffer</strong> is a pointer to the framebuffer that pixels will be written to. <strong>m_Width</strong> contains the width of the framebuiffer and <strong>m_Height</strong> contains the height.
-To set the color of a pixel in the framebuffer, then, we have the <strong>SetPixel()</strong> function (there's also an overloaded version that takes floating point x/y coordinates and simply casts them to unsigned integers that are passed to the function below):
+**m_FrameBuffer** is a pointer to the framebuffer that pixels will be written to. **m_Width** contains the width of the framebuiffer and **m_Height** contains the height.
+To set the color of a pixel in the framebuffer, then, we have the **SetPixel()** function (there's also an overloaded version that takes floating point x/y coordinates and simply casts them to unsigned integers that are passed to the function below):

 ```c++
 void